EHR Integration Guide: HL7, FHIR and SMART on FHIR Costs

 How to control EHR integration cost

-- Prefer FHIR and SMART on FHIR.
+- To control EHR integration cost, prefer FHIR and SMART on FHIR.
 They cost more upfront than a quick HL7 feed but are cheaper to run and reusable across EHRs.

 - Scope read versus write tightly.
 Read-only is far cheaper.
 Only build write-back where the workflow truly needs it.